-- (8) The vice principal shall represent duties in place of the school principal when the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) is unable to perform the school principal's duties, and perform school principal's duties when the position of the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) becomes vacant.
-In this case, when there are two or more vice principals, they shall represent or perform duties in place of the school principal in the order determined in advance by the school principal. - (9) The senior teacher shall aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) and the vice principal, organize a part of school duties under their orders, and take charge of education for elementary school children. - (10) The advanced skill teacher shall take charge of education for elementary school children, and give necessary guidance and advice to staff members including teachers, for the improvement and enhancement of educational guidance. - (11) Teachers shall take charge of education for elementary school children. - (12) Nursing teachers shall take charge of protective care for elementary school children. - (13) Diet and nutrition teachers shall take charge of guidance and management of nutritional for elementary school children. - (14) Administrative staff shall take charge of clerical work. - (15) Assistant teachers shall assist teachers with their duties. - (16) Lecturers shall engage in duties equivalent to those of teachers or assistant teachers. - (17) Assistant nursing teachers shall assist nursing teachers with their duties. - (18) In case of special circumstances, assistant teachers or lecturers may be positioned in place of teachers, and assistant nursing teachers in place of nursing teachers, notwithstanding the provision of paragraph (1). - (19) When it is found necessary in light of the actual circumstances of the school, a senior teacher may be positioned to aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) and vice principal, organize a part of school duties under their orders, and take charge of the protective care or nutritional guidance and nutritional management of elementary school children, notwithstanding the provision of paragraph (9). - Article 38 A municipality must establish the elementary schools that are required to allow for the enrollment of the school-aged children in its jurisdictional district; provided, however, that when it is found to be educationally beneficial and appropriate, it may be substituted for the establishment of compulsory education schools.
+- (8) The vice principal is to represent duties in place of the school principal when the school principal (in elementary schools with a deputy principal; the school principal and deputy principal) is unable to perform the school principal's duties, and perform school principal's duties when the position of the school principal (in elementary schools with a deputy principal; the school principal and deputy principal) becomes vacant.
+In this case, when there are two or more vice principals, they are to represent or perform duties in place of the school principal in the order determined in advance by the school principal. - (9) The senior teacher is to aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) and the vice principal, organize a part of school duties under their orders, and take charge of education for pupils. - (10) The advanced skill teacher is to take charge of education for pupils, and give necessary guidance and advice to staff members including teachers, for the improvement and enhancement of educational guidance. - (11) Teachers are to take charge of education forpupils. - (12) Yogo teachers are to take charge of protective care for pupils. - (13) Diet and nutrition teachers are to take charge of guidance and management of nutrition for pupils. - (14) Administrative staff is to take charge of clerical work. - (15) Assistant teachers are to assist teachers with their duties. - (16) Lecturers are to engage in duties equivalent to those of teachers or assistant teachers. - (17) Assistant yogo teachers are to assist yogo teachers with their duties. - (18) In case of special circumstances, assistant teachers or lecturers may be positioned in place of teachers, and assistant yogo teachers in place of yogo teachers, notwithstanding the provisions of paragraph (1). - (19) When it is found necessary in light of the actual circumstances of the school, a senior teacher may be positioned to aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal) and vice principal, organize a part of school duties under their orders, and take charge of the protective care or nutritional guidance and nutritional management of elementary school children, notwithstanding the provision of paragraph (9).

+Article 38 A municipality must establish the elementary schools that are required to allow for the enrollment of the school-aged children in its jurisdictional district; provided, however, that when it is found to be educationally beneficial and appropriate, it may be substituted for the establishment of compulsory education schools.